 2014 Tour Schedule for a full list of upcoming OHP tours!

-Check out the 2014 Tour Schedule for a full list of upcoming OHP tours!
+c SA Guided Tours throughout the year, so check out the 2014 Tour Schedule for a full list of upcoming OHP tours!

-Preservation Month, volunteers will be providing exterior repairs and
+Preservation Month, volunteers provided exterior repairs and

-work and get some construction experience for those that don't mind getting
+work for those that didn't mind getting

 dirty while helping a homeowner complete labor intensive repairs.
 For

-contact Adriana Ziga at
+contact Adriana Ziga at 210-207-0166 or

 Sponsored by the Power of Preservation Foundation.